 - Ryan bringing forth a final master concept.

 - The development program, design concepts, public space elements, parking distribution, and infrastructure improvements are defined.

 - A final cost model is defined.

-The community, Steering Committee and City Council weigh in on the final master concept and decide on concept approval.
+The community, City Advocate and City Council weigh in on the final master concept and decide on concept approval.